dentsusoken/build-and-scan-image/README.md

 See document of each tools for more details.

+## Note

+### Experimental
+This repository is experimental.
+Some options or behavior may be changed without announcement.

+### Responsibility
+This repository is provided by MIT License.
+Please see [LICENSE](./LICENSE) for more details.

+You, including projects in ISID, must take all responsibility caused by using this action.

+Especially, this action uses some forementioned tools internally.
+You must understand it and take all responsibility about it too.

 ### Commercial usage
 Some of trivy's data sources, especially for programing language, are only licensed for non-commercial usage.
 See following sites for more details.